100 Free Summer Activities for Kids - Baby Chick

 20. Set up sensory bins using uncooked rice, pasta, and other kitchen staples.

-6 Summer Activities for Spreading Kindness
+6 Free Summer Activities That Spread Kindness

 Little girls smile while serving lemonade to African American customer.
 The customer smiles at the girls while they serve her.